thu-coai/UNION/README.md

   - `ini_data`: Original dataset for training/validation/testing.
 Besides,  `entity_vocab.txt` consists of all the entities and the corresponding tagged Part-Of-Speech followed by the mention frequency in the dataset.
   - `train_data`: Constructed negative samples and corresponding human-written stories for training.
   - `Metric output`: The scores of different metrics including `BLEU`/`MoverScore`/`RUBER-BERT`/`Perplexity`/`DisScore`/`UNION`/`UNION_Recon`, which can be used to replicate the correlation in Table 5 of the paper. `UNION_Recon` is the ablated model without the reconstruction task.
 And the sign of the result of Perplexity needs to be changed to get the result for *minus* Perplexity.

-Note: currently only 10 samples of the full original data and training data are provided. **The full data will be provided by cloud disks after the Anonymous period due to the large size.**